Application and admission: Economic Psychology - international procedure

-This is the international application and admission procedure for the Master's program in Economic Psychology.
+This is the international application and admission procedure for the Economic Psychology track of the MSc in Social Psychology.

 a) Check your eligibility

-To be accepted directly onto our Master's program in Economic Psychology, you need to have the following academic background:
+To be admitted to our Master's track in Economic Psychology, you must have the following academic background:

-- You cannot be accepted onto this Master's program without having either a Bachelor's or Master's degree in Psychology.
+- You cannot be admitted onto this Master's program without having either a Bachelor's or Master's degree in Psychology.
 Work experience or an interest in this field cannot be taken into account for the admission process without a sufficient academic background.
-However, work experience and personal interest will be taken into account when assessing your application for a Tilburg University Scholarship for Academic Excellence, if you wish to apply.

 - Advanced knowledge in research methods and statistics, specifically quantitative research.

-You need to demonstrate proficiency in English by submitting the results of either:
+You must prove your proficiency in English by submitting the results of one of these tests:

-- Academic IELTS score with a minimum of 6.5 score overall and a minimum score of 6.0 on individual parts of the test.
+- Academic IELTS with a minimum overall score of 6.5 and a minimum score of 6.0 for each section.